Find Affordable College Courses

 The following schools top our list of the Most Popular Geological & Earth Sciences Master's Degree Colleges.

 Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for geological and earth sciences students working on their master’s degree.
-Texas A&M College Station is a fairly large public school located in the city of College Station.
+Texas A&M College Station is a very large public school located in the medium-sized city of College Station.

 About 45% of the students majoring in geology at the school are women while 55% are male.